okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 ### OAuth 2.0

-OAuth 2.0 tokens provide enhanced security between Okta and your external service and can be configured for the following methods: client secret (`client_secret_post`) and private key (`private_key_jwt`). <!-- Okta uses the RS256 algorithm -->
+OAuth 2.0 tokens provide enhanced security between Okta and your external service, and you can configure them for the following methods: client secret (`client_secret_post`) and private key (`private_key_jwt`). <!-- Okta uses the RS256 algorithm -->

 #### Client secret post